Workbook and Forms

 (Mac users: Do not fill out workbook in Apple Preview mode as it will not save your work and will print it out blank.)

 FBAR – Federal Bank Reporting

 All non-residents present more than 183 days in the US, US citizens, and Green card holders with more than 10K in the aggregate outside of the US (including retirement accounts) must complete this form.
 This even includes accounts that you may only have signatory authority.

 Confused about traveler taxes?
-Don’t know where to start filing a Crossborder or International return?
+Don’t know where to start filing a Cross-Border or International return?
 Look no further!
 We are here to help!
-Please review our process below to get started!
+Please click below to start your tax return!

 Frequently Asked Questions

 Yes, if you are claiming a tax home in another country, that country has the right to tax worldwide income.
 You may be entitled to tax credits and exclusions based on your situation.
 Usually, you will not get double taxed.
 The tax treaties are in place to account for this.

 Yes, but only if they consider the income in both countries.
 You cannot file returns in a vacuum reporting only US income to the US and vice versa.
 We prefer to do both to ensure accuracy.
 Our fee includes doing both because we still must do the work even if we do not submit the return.
 So why pay TravelTax and someone else to do the same work?

 Yes, though the treaty will decide functional residency for tax purposes.